Skip to main content

 Miguel Castillo

-Miguel Castillo (he/him) is first-year student at Muir College majoring in Computer Science.
+Miguel Castillo (he/him) is second-year student at Muir College majoring in Computer Science.
 He has been passionate about giving back to his community and influencing those around him that anything is possible as long as you work hard for it.
 Miguel wants to influence other Hispanics in his community to go into STEM.
 He has always had a dream of creating a program to help the underserved community.
 Since he was young, Miguel has been intrigued in software.
 Creating a program that helps guide and improve the life of the underserved community is a goal of his.

 • Belinda Chiu